 Members of Sophie’s Art School can watch back the Florals in Pastel workshop videos any time in the Workshop Archive.

 Not a member?
 Come join the fun.
-Not only do you get access to the Workshop Archive but you can join our next online workshop (we do them monthly).
+Not only do you get access to the Workshop Library but you can take any of the longer courses as well.
 You’ll be joining a warm and supportive community of artists, and you’ll have access to a range of courses, workshops and tutorials.
-We are certain to do the Florals in Pastel workshop again some time!